Choi Byung-chan: 2019–present: Produce X 101 and acting debut

 In 2019, Choi competed in Produce X 101 alongside groupmate Han Seung-woo.
 Choi withdrew from the show permanently on July 11 to recover from the increasing pain brought by his chronic Achilles tendinitis.
 After recovering, he became an MC for the SBS MTV program Banban Show along with host Jang Sung-kyu and fellow Produce X 101 participant Song Yuvin.
 After withdrawing from the show, he returned to Victon for their Nostalgia promotions.

 During promotions for Victon's sixth EP Continuous Choi limited his participation due to a herniated disk in his neck.

 In November 2020, Choi made his acting debut in the show Live On.
 He played the role of Kim Yoo-shin and he gained praise for his three-dimensional acting for the character.
 In promotion of his acting debut, he appeared in the magazine 1st Look.

 In October 2021, Choi appeared in his first historical drama The King's Affection.

 In February 2022, Choi played Shin Ha-min in the series Business Proposal.

+On April 20, 2023, IST Entertainment announced that Choi did not renew his contract with the agency.

 Discography

+Songwriting credits

+All song credits are adapted from the Korea Music Copyright Association's database unless stated otherwise.